MagicHappened/MagicUtils/README.md

 # MagicUtils

-**MagicUtils** is a client-side Fabric mod for Minecraft 1.21.5 that adds helpful utility features, like chest logging and other magic tweaks.
+**MagicUtils** is a client-side Fabric mod for Minecraft 1.21.5 that adds helpful utility features

 ## ✨ Features